 - Credit – The right side of a transaction which records something going out of the business

 - Account – Individual accounts (for example an account for electricity) make up accounting records.
 Each account reflects a type of transaction.
 Our Debits and Credits Chart acts as a reference for these account types.

 - Accounting Records – The records of all the transactions of the business.
 Sometimes called “the Books”.

 What you need to know

-- The Business is separate from you the Owner, and bookkeeping and basic accounting records the transactions of the business.
+- The Business is separate from you the Owner, and therefore bookkeeping and basic accounting records the transactions of the business.

-- Each transaction has two sides, one is a debit and the other a credit for the same amount.
+- Each transaction has two sides, one is a debit and the other is a credit for the same amount.
 Consequently the accounting records should always balance.